osigaud/bbrl/README.md

 * * The replay buffer was rejecting samples that did not fit inside when the number of added samples was beyond the limit.
 This has been corrected to implement the standard FIFO behavior of replay buffer.

-* * When using an AutoResetGymAgent and no replay buffer, transitions from an episode to the next were considered as standard steps in an episode.
+* * When using autoreset=True and no replay buffer, transitions from an episode to the next were considered as standard steps in an episode.
 We added a mechanism to properly filter them out, using an additional `get_transitions()` function in the Workspace class.

 ### Starting with notebooks